Manhole explosions lead to building evacuation in NYC

 It happened near East 75th and East 76th streets on 2nd Avenue.

-One witness said that one of the manhole covers flew 15 feet in the air.
+A witness said one of the manhole covers flew 15 feet in the air.

-The manhole fires caused carbon monoxide levels in 240 East 76th Street to spike.
-That building was evacuated as a result.
+The manhole fires caused elevated carbon monoxide levels in 240 East 76th Street to spike, and the building was temporarily evacuated as a result.
 There are stores on the first floor, including a Starbucks and a Pottery Barn Teen, and apartments above.

-Levels are dropping, so people will be allowed back in soon.
+Levels quickly dropped, and people were allowed back inside.

 Two people suffered minor injuries, but they were not taken to the hospital.

-So far, there are no reports of power outages.
+There were no reports of power outages.

 ----------